The Resilience Factor: How Flaws and Failures Can Strengthen Your Application

 “I can’t find a flaw,” said the jeweler.

 “No, it’s not.
 If it’s flawless, it’s a fake.
 A phony.
 Nothing in the natural world is flawless,” replied the jeweler.

-“Then find a flaw!!!”
+“Then find a flaw!”

-After a few more tense moments, the jeweler found a small flaw, and the owner of the stone stopped worrying that he had been taken in by a piece of plastic masquerading as a gem.
+After a few more tense moments, the jeweler discovered a small flaw, and the owner of the stone stopped worrying that he had been taken in by a piece of plastic masquerading as a gem.